-The categories aren't finalised yet — some are too general, and some are too specific.
-We want to let the categories emerge from the data, rather than imposing them from the start, so we're tweaking them as we go along.
+We wanted to let the categories emerge from the data, rather than imposing them from the start, so we're tweaking them as we go along.
 We'd definitely appreciate any suggestions.

 Why don't you list the individual market stalls on Surrey Street?